 While it may already be clear from the things above, growing and strengthening is mostly a benefit of strength training.
 Cardiovascular workouts will typically not offer these effects.

-3. You are more committed to exercising
+2. Gym memberships make you more committed to exercising

 This may be one of the reasons why it is easy to make plans for your “future self” but actually following these plans with your “current self” can be hard.